Michael Komor

 Michael Komor (born 1960) has been Archdeacon of Margam since 2018.

-Komor was educated at the University of Wales and Chichester Theological College.
-He was ordained deacon in 1986, and priest in 1987.
+Mike Komor was educated at the University of Wales and Chichester Theological College.
+He was made deacon at Petertide 1986 (28 June) and ordained priest the following Petertide (27 June 1987) — both times by Roy Davies, Bishop of Llandaff, at Llandaff Cathedral.
 After curacies in Mountain Ash and Llantwit Major he held incumbencies at Ewenny and Coity.
 He is also a member of the Chapter of Llandaff Cathedral.
 He was collated to the archdeaconry on 27 September 2018.